IamPyu/orm64/src/doc/api.md

 # The API

 THIS DOCUMENTATION IS OLD AND SHOULD NOT BE USED.
-INSTEAD USE THE ORM64 MANPAGES.
+INSTEAD USE THE ORM64 MANPAGES OR THE WIKI.

 * You are not limited to this API as users can create their own libraries.